LRSORRENTI/TypeScript_Colt_Steele/README.md

 ______

-Course finished, had a lot of fun, I do really to clean up and edit my notes, which I will do, just not today lol
+Course finished.
+Had a lot of fun, I do really to clean up and edit my notes, which I will do just not today lol